-At Kama`aina, we are committed to bringing locals together by sharing stories of aloha and perpetuating the culture we grew up with on our island home.
-We also strive to help Hawaiian-owned businesses and entertainers get the exposure they deserve, in hope they will find success in doing what they love.
+Since our first issue launched in Spring 2012, featuring Shane and Melissa Victorino, we have been committed to bringing locals together by sharing stories of aloha and perpetuating the culture we grew up with on our island home.
+We also strive to help Hawaiian-owned and Islander-supported businesses and entertainers get the exposure they deserve, in hope that they will find success in doing what they love.

 The name came easy, as it describes the people who the magazine is about.
 Literally, “child of the land,” kama`aina derives from the Hawaiian words “kama” meaning “child”, and “`aina” meaning “land”.
 The word “kama`aina” often describes Hawai`i residents regardless of their racial background, and may be considered to be someone who currently lives in Hawai`i or someone who once lived there but has since moved away and who has adopted Hawai`i’s culture as a way of life.